lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ![RouterInstantiationOfFirstChildSequence](/Assets/RouterInstantiationOfFirstChildSequence.png)

-This diagram may look overwhelming at first, but it simply reallocates work which is normally performed in the child, to the parent.
+This diagram may look overwhelming at first, but it simply reallocates work to the parent which is normally performed in the child.

 ### The ViewController